-1.3 Need for the Project Previous studies and the regional plans described in Appendix A, Purpose and Need Chapter Supplemental Information, have identified a need for improvements to I-15 in the needs assessment study area.
-This section discusses that need based on growth projections, travel demand data, and identified safety and operational issues in the needs assessment study area.
+1.3 Need for the Project Previous studies and the regional plans described in Sections A.2 and A.3 of Appendix A, Purpose and Need Chapter Supplemental Information, established a need for improvements to I-15 in the needs assessment study area.
+This section discusses the basis for those conclusions based on growth projections, travel demand data, and identified safety and operational issues.
 Section 1.3.1 describes the planning horizon and no-action conditions used for the needs assessment.
-Section 1.3.3 through Section 1.3.5 detail the specific needs for the project using UDOT's Quality of Life Framework.
+Sections 1.3.3 through 1.3.5 detail the specific needs for the project using UDOT's Quality of Life Framework.
 1.3.1 Planning Horizon and No-Action Conditions Planning Horizon.
 The planning horizon in WFRC's current RTP is 2019 to 2050.
-Therefore, this EIS's planning horizon is 2050 to match the 2019-2050 RTP's planning horizon of 2050.
+This EIS's planning horizon is designed to match the 2019-2050 RTP's planning horizon of 2050.
 To ensure the accuracy of travel demand modeling for the 2050 planning horizon, the project team coordinated with WFRC and obtained WFRC's 2050 travel demand model for use in developing this EIS.
 2050 No-Action Conditions.
-This needs assessment is based on the no-action conditions in the needs assessment study area in 2050 if no I-15 improvements are made in the needs assessment area.
+This needs assessment is based on the no-action conditions in the needs assessment study area in 2050 if no I-15 improvements are made.
 The no-action travel demand conditions used in this EIS are based on version 8.3.2 of WFRC's regional travel demand model and include the socioeconomic forecast for 2050.
 WFRC's travel demand model is a state-of-the-practice tool that allows transportation analysts to input various land use and growth scenarios to test road and transit networks with the expected traffic for each scenario.
 What is a travel demand model?